Frequently Asked Questions!

 * We LOVE and appreciate parent volunteers!
 Our school district requires that all voluntees are registered with our Central Office.
 Please visit the district page that explains the process.
 Let us know if you need any assistance! ttps://www.scasd.org/Page/23125

 * We will send home a Scholastic Book Club order form, occasionally or as indicated by family interest.
-A parent volunteer will prepare the order forms to be sent home in your child's Daily Folder.
+A parent volunteer will prepare the order forms to be sent home in your child's Friday Folder.
 After all order forms have been received, that parent volunteer will place the order to Scholastic.
 The books usually arrive at Ferguson Township Elementary within 2 weeks.
-We will also be using the online ordering system from Scholastic.
-This is the preferred method to ordering books for your family, as it uses less paper, less waste.
-Please let us know if you would like to use the paper ordering form instead!
+We will only be using the online ordering system from Scholastic.

 How do I contact the teachers if I have a question?